fc-io/react-for-beginners/week_02 – Node, npm, Git, GitHub, DateTime/week_02_b_assignments.md

 * Add a function that also creates a plain, runnable html-file (index.html) in addition to the index.md file.
 Include relevant markup and styling.
-* Create a public GitHub repo (if you haven't already, or a private repo but by also inviting me as a contributor) and "upload" you code.
+* Create a public GitHub repo (if you haven't already, or a private repo but by also inviting me as a contributor) and "upload" your code.
 For your own convenience, make sure to setup you GitHub account with an ssh-key if you haven't already done so.
 * BONUS: Add a unit test for some part of the assignment (except for the part I